 Since players move around the battleground freely, the strategies for novices are somewhat looser instead of a strict zone.

-10- Tips To Improve Your Gameplay
+Tips To Up Your Paintball Game

 - Be aware of your surroundings!
 You must be familiar with any changes to the environment so you better know where to move for cover when someone is about to attack you.
 Also, make sure to keep moving throughout the game.